 Human Rights Day and the fine art of ignoring the constitution It’s 30 years since South Africa’s constitution was enacted.
 To what extent has it succeeded in advancing the human rights it codifies… by Tim Cohen March 23, 2026 Opinion·Politics

-Capitalism with guardrails: Harnessing its power for good Without guardrails, capitalism rewards exploitation.
+Capitalism with guardrails: harnessing its power for good Without guardrails, capitalism rewards exploitation.
 Fair rules and labour protections can channel its energy towards planetary good… by Thomas Brennan March 18, 2026 Opinion·Personal Finance

 Why markets – not BEE – lift people from poverty BEE aims to fix apartheid’s distortions, but regulated markets have created huge externalities.
 History shows free markets lift more people out of poverty… by Tim Cohen November 25, 2025 Economy & Markets·Opinion 1